augusto-moraes/iot-lighthouse/README.md

 - ✅ Check Serial Monitor for all detected devices

 ### Environment Always "UNKNOWN"
+- ✅ The environment will be UNKNOWN only for the first scan (initialization)
 - ✅ Wait for at least 2 scan cycles (~1 minute)
-- ✅ Ensure sufficient WiFi networks detected
+- ✅ Ensure sufficient devices (WiFi + BLE) detected
-- ✅ Lower `MIN_NETWORKS_FOR_ANALYSIS` if needed
+- ✅ Lower `MIN_DEVICES_FOR_ANALYSIS` if needed

 ## ⚡ Power Consumption Notes